NataliaSegura/Macrocomplex-builder/README.md

 This program needs an input of PDB files holding the protein pairwise interactions needed to reconstruct the desired macrocomplex.
 The program can handle those scenarios:

-* The same sequence appearing in different PDB files has not to be identical, we can handle 95% of identity.
+* The same sequence appearing in different PDB files has not to be identical, it can handle up to 95% of identity.
-* The same sequence appearing in different files can have different names.
+* The same sequence appearing in different files with the same or different names.
 * Repeated chain interactions are not requiered as inputs (i.e. interaction A-A 10 times is treated as a single PDB).
 It solves infinite structures (i.e. Microtubul).

 ## Tutorial